Sampling the Riemann-Theta Boltzmann Machine: Interpretation

-Finally, one might ask what the benefit of the RTBM is, as we showed above that the RTBM visible sector probability density function corresponds in essence to a gaussian mixture model with the weights not freely tunable, but given by a particular weighting function (the discrete gaussian over the state space).
-Besides the more theoretical advantages of having closed form expressions, like for example the characteristic function, \cf, \req{PvChar}, the main point we promote here is that in putting some extra structure on the weight space (here a discrete gaussian over a lattice), allows far more constituent gaussians with fewer total parameters in the model (harvesting the lattice symmetry and properties of the weighting function).
+Finally, one might ask what the benefit of the RTBM is, as we showed above that the RTBM visible sector probability density function corresponds in essence to a Gaussian mixture model with the weights not freely tunable, but given by a particular weighting function (the discrete Gaussian over the state space).
+Besides the more theoretical advantages of having closed form expressions, like for example the characteristic function, \cf, \req{PvChar}, the main point we promote here is that in putting some extra structure on the weight space (here a discrete Gaussian over a lattice), allows far more constituent Gaussians with fewer total parameters in the model (harvesting the lattice symmetry and properties of the weighting function).
+As we will see in the examples section \ref{Examplesec}, this mostly yields better results for our toy examples considered than using a standard Gaussian mixture model.

-We conclude that approximating a given probability density function via the visible sector density of the RTBM should be seen as sort of a probabilistic Fourier expansion of the original density, with the lattice spanning the hidden state space determining the expansion modes.
+We conclude that approximating a given probability density function via the visible sector density of the RTBM should be seen as sort of a probabilistic Fourier expansion of the original density (or as wavelet expansion under taking the global damping factor given by the weight structure into account), with the lattice spanning the hidden state space determining the expansion modes.